diffpy/diffpy.srxplanar/README.rst

 ------------

 The preferred method is to be installed with `xpdfsuite` package or the wheel file.

+To install the package with the wheel file, you can first download the wheel file, then type

+`pip install /path/to/diffpy.srxplanar-X.Y.Z-py3-none-any.whl`.

 This package also provides command-line utilities.
 To check the software has been installed correctly, type ::